cwtaylor/RobIP/README.md

 - ~~Fix reverse dns lookup~~

 ## Dependencies
-The following libraries are required and can be installed with pip.
+The script currently only works on Python2.x and not Python3.x.
+The following python libraries are required and can be installed with pip.
 - dnspython
 - joblib